leggomyfroggo/TBC/README.md

 - **Screen:** This project is designed exclusively for the CGS 2.45" LCD kit for the Game Boy Color.
   - [Order from RGRS](https://retrogamerepairshop.com/collections/gbc-displays/products/game-boy-color-2-45-drop-in-backlight-lcd-kit?variant=41377297629356)
   - [Order from AliExpress](https://www.aliexpress.us/item/3256803777135552.html)
-- **Screen Lens:** The Tad Boy color makes use of a custom designed screen lens.
-Technical drawings are available in the `Accessories` folder for you to order your own at a manufacturer of your choice.
-I will also try to keep them in stock on my website.
+- **Screen Lens:** The Tad Boy color makes use of a custom designed glass screen lens.
+Suggested suppliers:
+  - **FroggoCustoms(pre-made):**
+  - Alibaba, requires obtaining quote with technical drawings
 - **Batteries:** The Tad Boy Color is designed to make use of Joy Con batteries with minimal effort.
 The outer shroud must be removed to fit properly.

   NOTE: LiPo batteries can be dangerous if mishandled.
 NEVER use unprotected cells.